Auxilio and Beyond: Comparative Evaluation, Usability, and Design Guidelines for Head Movement-based Assistive Mouse Controllers: Related Works

+To identify the potential design space for a novel wearable AMC, we need to first understand the limitations of the current state of the art technologies as discussed in the previous sections.

+For vision-based AMCs, proper lighting is critical for calibrating and accurately detecting facial \cite{c42, c75, c76, c77} or eye gaze \cite{c39, c40, c41} features.
+Gaze tracking presents further challenges --- image resolution, variable lighting, dependence on glasses, and users' skin complexion.
+Additionally, human eyes are not the most accurate pointing device \cite{c58} and can only fixate on a single point at a given time.
+Coordinating gaze-based cursor movement and click actuation (e.g., during drag-and-drop) is also difficult.
+As stated earlier, \textit{dwell-time}-based click actuation introduces the \textit{Midas Touch} problem \cite{c78}, causing unwanted selection.
+Finally, limited working range of eye trackers and webcams restricts user movement, requiring a fixed distance from the workstation.

+EMG signals, however, are susceptible to noise and depend heavily on precise electrode placement \cite{c87} for accurate gesture recognition.
+A further limitation is that the signals are typically weak and exhibit significant inter-user variability \cite{c88}, necessitating user-specific calibration and model training for each new operator.
+While deep learning techniques \cite{c46} have been proposed to mitigate this need, the associated computational expense appears unreasonable for the core objective of an AMC.

+Although EOG is a promising, low-cost AMC technology under active research, it is limited by low spatial resolution, as estimating absolute gaze position is complicated by bio-potential noise \cite{c27, c93, c95}.
+Signal characteristics also vary widely due to differences in electrode number, type (dry/wet), material, and placement \cite{c24, c90, c91, c93, c94, c95}, adding significant pre-processing complexity \cite{c93}.
+Finally, continuous eye movements for cursor control may pose certain health issues, thereby, affecting the user’s performance and comfort.

-Existing state-of-the-art wearable devices suffer from few limitations.
-For instance, the device in \cite{c100} requires placement of the device inside a user’s mouth through a retainer, raising health and hygiene issues, as well as probable fatigue of tongue muscles from repeated and prolonged usage.
-Due to the unrealistic setup of the IR sensors \cite{c50}, the sensor readings are susceptible to fluctuations from changes in lighting conditions, bringing the performance of the device into question.
-Moreover, the calibration phase in their proposed device requires a user to perform certain training movements, which may compromise the ease-of-use of the device.
+Existing sensor-based wearable AMCs also present limitations.
+For instance, the device in \cite{c100} is placed inside a user’s mouth through a retainer, raising health and hygiene issues and risks tongue muscles fatigue from prolonged usage.
+Its performance is also questionable due to unrealistic IR sensor placement \cite{c50}, which makes readings susceptible to lighting fluctuations.
 Furthermore, in scenarios that require rapid movements of the mouse cursor, their device may not be a viable option.
-Again, the device proposed by Yamamoto et al. \cite{c103} can not be used by individuals with amputated or disabled upper limbs.
+Similarly, the device developed by Yamamoto et al. \cite{c103} can not be used by individuals with amputated or disabled upper limbs.